ShaunJhingoor/AllAdventure/README.md

         created_at: new Date().toISOString(),
       },
     };
-     await dispatch(reviewActions.createReview(newReview));  //creating a new review with with a outside key of review and setting the key value pairs await dispatch(Fetchtrail(trail.id))//Getting the information of the specific trail that the user is reviewing, which also has the reviews on the trail sent with it. dispatch(modalActions.hideModal("createReview")); //after you create a review it closes the modal
+     await dispatch(createReview(newReview));//creating a new review with with a outside key of review and setting the key value pairs await dispatch(Fetchtrail(trail.id))//Getting the information of the specific trail that the user is reviewing, which also has the reviews on the trail sent with it. dispatch(modalActions.hideModal("createReview")); //after you create a review it closes the modal setIsSubmitted(false) // Users can add another review after submitting };

-  };
   return (
     <div id="modal">